Now Reading

 Honoring South London Culture

-Rapman was inspired by his South London roots as the setting of the story.
-He was very intentional about using his city as a backdrop to convey the authentic experiences of Black people from South London.
-Some of the notable cities highlighted in the show are Clapham, Lewisham, and Peckham.
-Notable eateries in South London, including Bagel King and Morley’s, were also featured on Supacell.
 In a GQ interview, lead actor Tosin Cole expresses the importance of seeing an area often associated with violent crime be depicted organically and feel grounded in reality.
 He highlights how filming the show in South London hit so close to home that he encountered loved ones and family members during the filming process.
 This type of representation is instrumental in unpacking the dehumanization of people living in high-crime areas such as South London.

-Another important aspect of the show is the representation of Black British slang through the characters.
-This was a valuable highlight because it informs the role of Black immigrants in the U.K. and how their migration has influenced the language in their neighborhoods.
-The mass migration of Caribbean migrants to the U.K. informed Black British slang which is a mixture of English and other ethnic languages.
-The South London slang used in Supacell highlights a small subset of Black British culture within the overall British culture.
-Since they only account for 3% of the country’s population, having a predominately Black show that highlights Black British slang throughout the show is instrumental.
-This visibility helps to debunk the idea that similar to African American Vernacular English, Black British Slang is not considered a language.
+The South London dialect used in Supacell highlights a small subset of Black British culture within the overall British culture.
+Since they only account for 3% of the country’s population, a Black show that highlights Black British dialect throughout the series is instrumental.
+The visibility helps debunk the idea that, similar to African American Vernacular English (AAVE), Black British dialect is not considered a language.

 The intentional representation in Supacell displays how an artistic project can creatively address critical topics in our society.
-From the cast and writing to the cinematography, every component of the show amplified the topics it sought to address, highlighting overlooked experiences in a way that is humanizing.
-Don’t miss out on great storytelling — be sure to stream Supacell on Netflix now.
+From the cast and writing to the cinematography, every component of the show amplified the topics it sought to address: highlighting overlooked experiences in a way that is humanizing.
+Don’t miss out on great storytelling—be sure to stream Supacell on Netflix now.

 What's Your Reaction?